saientropy/DOGE-NSF/readme.md

 # NSF Research Awards Analysis Suite to detect abstract fraud.

+Abstract fraud is often decided based on the observation that some researchers fill their abstracts with "word salad"—a jumble of buzzwords and jargon that sounds impressive but ultimately means nothing.
+This tactic is used to impress reviewers and secure funding for research that is often incremental and has little to no real impact.

+The goal of this analysis suite is to uncover how science funding is allocated to projects that may not contribute significantly to the advancement of knowledge or societal benefit.
+By analyzing award abstracts for specific keywords and patterns, we aim to identify instances where funding may be going to research that lacks substance or genuine innovation.

+This is just the beginning of the process to shed light on the allocation of science funding and to challenge the status quo of how research proposals are evaluated.

 A comprehensive toolkit for downloading and analyzing National Science Foundation (NSF) research awards data.
 This suite includes two main tools:
 1. NSF Awards Downloader - Download award data by year
 2. Red Flag Analyzer - Analyze award abstracts for specific keywords and patterns